vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       Returns a pointer to the created frame.
 Ownership of the new frame is transferred to the caller.

-      Example:
+      Example (assume *frameA*, *frameB*, *frameC* are existing frames):

       .. code-block:: c

-         // Assume frameA, frameB, frameC are existing frames. const VSFrameRef * frames[3] = { frameA, frameB, frameC };
+         const VSFrameRef * frames[3] = { frameA, frameB, frameC };
          const int planes[3] = { 1, 0, 2 };

-         VSFrameRef * newFrame = vsapi->newVideoFrame2(f, w, h, frames, planes, NULL, core);
+         VSFrameRef * newFrame = vsapi->newVideoFrame2(f, w, h, frames, planes, frameB, core);

-         // newFrame's first plane is now a copy of frameA's second plane,
-         // the second plane is a copy of frameB's first plane,
-         // the third plane is a copy of frameC's third plane.
+      The newFrame's first plane is now a copy of *frameA*'s second plane, the second plane is a copy of *frameB*'s first plane, the third plane is a copy of *frameC*'s third plane and the properties have been copied from *frameB*.

 ----------